zikula/core/src/docs/Api/CapabilityApi.md

 classname: \Zikula\ExtensionsModule\Api\CapabilityApi

-service id="zikula_extensions_module.api.capability"

 This class defines and tests for the capabilities of an extension.
-This class replaces similar functionality from ModUtil::* methods.

 The class makes the following methods available: